LEADERSHIP

 Cale Hinkle

 Heebee!
-I am Cale Hinkle, an MS2 at the University of Washington.
+I am Cale Hinkle, an MS3 at the University of Washington.
 I am proud to be a citizen of the Oglala Lakota Nation.
 While I am Lakota, I grew up with friends and cousins on and around the Wind River Reservation in Wyoming.
 Before medical school, I was a fly fishing guide for a tribal outfitter on the Wind River Indian Reservation.
 My first thoughts of medicine came on the banks of the Wind River while guiding a local physician with a passion for medicine.
 Inspired by the encounter, and with a strong desire to make a more positive impact in my community, I became involved in local healthcare.
 Every experience in the field solidified my love of medicine and motivated me to pursue it as a career.
 My mission as a future physician is to serve Indigenous communities and work to reduce health inequities for AI/AN populations.
-I am honored to serve our Native student community as an ANAMS Member-at-Large.
+I am honored to serve our Native student community as an ANAMS Member-at-Large for another term.
 Please get in touch cthink@uw.edu!

 Member-At-Large - Central